JamieBort/Learning-Directory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/WhatIveLearned/Section19Databases.md

 Sqlite stores the entire database in a single file.
 Not true of most other database systems.
 * Database dictionary
-  * comprehensive list of the structure and types of data in teh database
+  * comprehensive list of the structure and types of data in the database
   * Describes the tables and columns.
 * Table
   * collection of related data in a database.